nebari-dev/nebari/docs/source/installation/usage.md

 git push origin main
 ```

-Once pushed to GitHub, future CI/CD changes are triggered by
+Once pushed to GitHub, future commits to `main`  trigger CI/CD to redeploy
-commits to main, and deployed via GitHub Actions.
-Since the
+changes the QHub clusger.
+Since the infrastructure state is reflected in
-infrastructure state is reflected in the repository, this workflow
+the repository, this workflow allows for team members to submit pull requests
-allows for team members to submit pull requests that can be reviewed
+that can be reviewed before modifying the infrastructure, easing the
-before modifying the infrastructure, easing the maintenance process.
+maintenance process.

 To automatically deploy (and to keep track of changes more effectively):
 - make changes to the `qhub-config.yaml` file on a new branch.